ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/DcUxO0T.png" height="80%" width="80%" alt="Step 17-5"/>
 </p>

 - The website will take a few minutes to become online once again because the instances need to be created.
-Their status can be checked in the Target Groups tab.
-The Health status will show whether or not an instance is healthy.
+Their status can be checked in the <b>Target Groups</b> tab.
+The <b>Health status</b> will show whether or not an instance is healthy.
 If the health status is unhealthy, wait a few minutes to allow all the user data script to run and install the software.
 Refreshing the page will update the status to healthy after time has passed.

 <p align="center">
 <img src="https://i.imgur.com/VJxwuUQ.png" height="80%" width="80%" alt="Step 17-6"/>
 </p>

 - All that is left is to log in to the website as an admin and customize the website.
-The Appearance tab on WordPress will allow different themes and other customization items to be used to make the website more presentable.
+The <b>Appearance</b> tab on WordPress will allow different themes and other customization items to be used to make the website more presentable.

 <p align="center">
 <img src="https://i.imgur.com/zisDtwJ.png" height="80%" width="80%" alt="Step 17-7"/>